Focused on results, not return visits.

 Interview

-o Comprehensive initial interview to assess reasons for seeking treatment, goals for
+Comprehensive initial interview to assess reasons for seeking treatment, goals for

 therapy, and diagnosis.